mjwitherow/mjwitherow.md/README.md

 ### Feedback

-I make mistakes, sometimes at great speed and volume!
+I make mistakes, that's the price of entry.
 It’s because I want to improve, which is why I highly value your feedback.
 I understand giving feedback can be difficult.
 I’m happy for you to give feedback in whatever form makes you comfortable (even anonymously via my manager), however I prefer in-person feedback, because it allows me to get context and confirm I take away the right stuff.